New York Counseling License Requirements

 Licensed Mental Health Counselor (LMHC) Licensing Process

 In New York, Licensed Mental Health Counselors (LMHCs) can assess and provide treatment to individuals or groups suffering from psychological, behavioral, developmental, or emotional issues.
-This includes providing psychotherapy and other interventions and services.
+This includes providing psychotherapy along with other interventions and services.
 You can read more about what professional counselors do on our mental health counselor career guide.
-In New York, the New York State Education Department (NYSED) Office of the Professions issues licenses for LMHCs.
-To become an LMHC, you must be at least 21 years old, have an approved graduate degree in counseling, and complete necessary training, such as child abuse reporting.
-The Department also offers a checklist to help applicants understand licensure requirements.
+In New York, the New York State Education Department (NYSED) Office of the Professions (OP) issues licenses for LMHCs.
+To become an LMHC, you must be at least 21 years old and have an approved 60-semester hour licensure-qualifying master’s degree or higher in mental health counseling or a degree from a program that satisfies the education requirements equivalent to an approved program.
+A minimum one year (at least 600 clock hours) supervised internship or practicum in mental health counseling must be completed as part of your degree program and you must also complete mandated training related to child abuse.
+The OP also offers a checklist to help applicants understand licensure requirements.

 1. Apply for an LMHC limited permit.

-After you have completed the necessary education, the next step in achieving full licensure is to submit your application for an LMHC limited permit.
+During your final semester or after the degree requirements, the next step in achieving full licensure is to submit your application for an LMHC limited permit.
 It is necessary to apply for a limited permit so you can complete the remaining required clinical training.
-As of July 2019, the fee for a limited permit is $70.
-Application forms are available online.
+As of December 2022, the fee for a limited permit is $70.
+The limited permit is good for 24 months and can be extended for a maximum of two additional 12-month periods at the NYSED’s discretion.
+The application and Certification of Supervisor for Limited Permit forms are available online.

 2. Accrue supervised experience.